SEA-AI/seametrics/seametrics/horizon/README.md

 ```

-This is output the evalutaion metrics for your horizon prediciton model:
+This is output the evaluation metrics for your horizon prediction model:

 ```console
 {'average_slope_error': 0.39394822776758726,